connervieira/Predator/CONFIGURATION.md

 - `traffic_camera_loaded_radius`
     - This is the radius, in miles, that Predator will load traffic cameras from during the initial loading process.
     - For example, if this value is set to `100`, then Predator will only load traffic cameras in a 100 mile radius from the current location when it boots.
 If you travel more than 100 miles away from your original location without reloading Predator then you won't get traffic camera alerts.
     - If you're running Predator on a high performance processor, you can comfortable set this to a very high number, which could be useful on long road trips where you might not restart Predator for hundreds of miles at a time.
-However, if you're running Predator on a low powered device, like a Raspberry Pi, you should reduce this radius to make Predator faster at checking traffic camera proximity when running in real-time mode.
+However, if you're running Predator on a low powered device, like a Raspberry Pi, you should reduce this radius to make Predator faster at checking traffic camera proximity when running in Real-time Mode.
     - This setting does not determine the distance at which alerts will be displayed.
 To configure the alert distance for traffic cameras, see the `alerts` configuration value in the Information Mode section below.

 ## Pre-recorded Mode Configuration

-Configuration values in this section are settings specific to pre-recorded mode.
+Configuration values in this section are settings specific to Pre-recorded Mode.

 - `left_margin`, `right_margin`, `top_margin`, `bottom_margin`
-    - This value determines how many pixels will be cropped from each side of each frame in pre-recorded mode.
+    - This value determines how many pixels will be cropped from each side of each frame in Pre-recorded Mode.
     - This value should be specified as tight as reasonably possible to make Predator as accurate and efficient as it can be.
     - In most videos there will be a portion of the frame in which a license plate would never reasonably appear.
         - For example, in dash-cam video, there will rarely be a license plate in the top half of the frame when the camera is mounted facing straight forward.